 Overview

 Letterfrack is a small but vibrant village in the heart of Connemara, County Galway, perched on the edge of Ballinakill Bay and shadowed by the dramatic silhouette of Diamond Hill.
-With a population of around 200, it serves as the principal gateway to Connemara National Park and a convenient stop on the Wild Atlantic Way.
-The streets are dotted with traditional pubs, award‑winning restaurants, a quirky bookshop, and a range of cultural attractions that make the village a lively hub for both locals and visitors.
+With a resident population of around 200, it serves as the principal gateway to Connemara National Park and a convenient stop on the Wild Atlantic Way.

 The village’s origins lie in the aftermath of the Great Famine.
-In the mid‑19th century, Quaker philanthropists James and Mary Ellis from Bradford bought a swathe of rough land and created a model village to provide post‑famine relief, building a schoolhouse, temperance hotel, dispensary and workers’ housing.
-The Ellis estate later became the site of St Joseph’s Industrial School (1887‑1974), a facility now remembered for its tragic legacy.
+In the mid-19th century, Quaker philanthropists James and Mary Ellis from Bradford bought a swathe of rough land and created a model village to provide post-famine relief.
+They built a schoolhouse, a temperance hotel, a dispensary, and workers’ housing, laying the foundations for a community focused on education and self-reliance.

-Letterfrack also played a pioneering role in early wireless communication.
-Guglielmo Marconi chose the former industrial school as the location for his trans‑Atlantic wireless receiver station, where engineers developed the duplex system that became standard for commercial and military radiotelegraphy.
-In the 1920s a Romanesque‑revival church dedicated to Saint Joseph was erected on the school grounds, a quiet reminder of the village’s layered past.
+The Ellis estate later became the site of St Joseph’s Industrial School (1887-1974), a facility now remembered for its complex and tragic legacy.
+However, the site also played a pioneering role in global communications.
+Guglielmo Marconi chose the former industrial school as the location for his trans-Atlantic wireless receiver station.
+Here, engineers developed the duplex system that became the standard for commercial and military radiotelegraphy, putting this quiet Connemara village on the map for technological innovation.

 Connemara National Park Visitor Centre